noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 ### route tables

+- the mechanism used for controlling VPC traffic based on its target, destination and local route
 - routes internet gateway traffic to specific subnets
   - thus a route table is always connected to a VPC, some type of gateway, and one/more subnets via its route destination configuration
 - route: can be applied at the VPC or subnet level